Do I need a gait analysis?

 Adults

-We are always putting strain on our bodies through daily activities, which can cause pain in key areas such as our feet, ankles, knees, hips, and back.
+You will walk about 100,000 miles in your lifetime, so minor misalignments in your feet can cause pain in your foot, ankle, knee, hip, or lower back.
 A lot of people tend to ignore these pains, which can lead to prolonged issues.
 Simply changing your footwear can make a big difference in your overall movement.

 Seniors